ppliatniou/datastorage/README.md

 # datastorage
 Provides API-service for arranging data storages with various structure and supports CRUD-operation for those storages.
 Each storage is created by declarative structure and has endpoint for all operations.
-Endpoint for accessint storage supports pagination, filtering and protection agains concturrent updating (optimistic locking).
+Endpoint for accessing storage supports pagination, filtering and protection against concurrent updating (optimistic locking).
 This projects has been built on:
 * Django
 * rest_framework